KaHIP/KaHIP/README.md

 In this case, the binaries, libraries and headers are in the folder ./build as well as ./build/parallel/parallel_src/

 We also provide the option to link against TCMalloc.
 If you have it installed, run cmake with the additional option -DUSE_TCMALLOC=On.
 By default node ordering programs are also compiled.
 If you have Metis installed, the build script also compiles a faster node ordering program that uses reductions bevor calling Metis ND.
+If you use the option -DUSE_ILP and you have Gurobi installed, the build script compiles the ILP programs to improve a given partition (ilp_improve).

 Running Programs